 I say they’re selling their people short if they truly believe that.

 In my experience, this is not human nature – especially when dealing with the highly trained, educated, and professional folks you’ll find assigned to a Scrum team.

 A Scrum team is more invested in achieving great results because they made the decisions.
 They’ll be more creative, productive, and efficient when they’re allowed to take that kind of ownership of their work.

 A well-known psychology maxim states that you take better care of something you own than something you borrowed.
 Scrum leverages that by giving ownership of their results to the Scrum team.
 It should come as no surprise when they end up holding themselves more accountable than their managers ever would.

 What Scrum does so well is it allows real teamwork and real collaboration.
 Not the kind where one person leads and makes decisions and everyone else tosses in an idea now and then.
 I mean the kind of team where everyone is viewed as equal, where every contribution is valued, and every person has a voice in making decisions.

 Scrum teams work because they’re empowered.
 Take that empowerment away by placing a management structure inside it, and you’ve tossed aside the single most important part of Scrum.

-If you’d like to learn more about how Scrum teams work, I invite you to watch our free webinar, Driving Business Results with Scrum.
-Or contact us today to find out more about Ascendle’s Agile coaching, training, and turnkey software development teams for your next project.
+If you’d like to learn more about how Scrum teams work, contact us today to find out more about Ascendle’s Agile coaching, training, and turnkey software development teams for your next project.